Sell-out crowd goes ‘Crazy On’ Heart tribute band

 A 40-year military career sent me everywhere Heart wasn’t.
 So, I never saw my beloved Ann Wilson live.
 I did, however, experience the next best thing May 15 when Nashville-based “Barracuda, America’s Heart Tribute,” performed before a sold-out crowd at Knoxville’s Open Chord.

-Barracuda lead vocalist Shareen King portrays Ann Wilson.
+Barracuda lead vocalist Shareen Ann portrays Ann Wilson.
 Dare I compare her driving, dramatic soprano vocals to Wilson’s?
 I’m no professional music critic, but yes.

 Music critics and listeners alike describe performances giving them chills.
-Now I get it, having literally felt those chills as King sang “Crazy on You.”
+Now I get it, having literally felt those chills as Shareen sang “Crazy on You.”

 “Wow,” I thought.
 “That’s a first.”

-King and her husband, Barracuda manager and sound man Doug Brace, started the band as “Back to Avalon” in late 2017.
-Several years and name changes later, they’ve settled on Barracuda, America’s Heart Tribute.
+Shareen Ann, Barracuda manager and sound man Doug Brace, started the band as “Back to Avalon” in late 2017.
+Several years and a few band name changes later, they’ve settled on "Barracuda,-America’s Heart Tribute."

-“I started this band out of my passion for Heart's music,” she said.
+“I started this band out of my passion for Heart's music,” Shareen said.
 “We knew they had taken a break from touring.
 We wanted to pick up where they left off and keep it going, so their incredible music continues to be heard, loved and appreciated!”

-A Rochester, N.Y., native, King cut her musical teeth with her church’s worship team.
-Her professional music career began singing radio-commercial jingles and recording song-writer demos writers use to market their work to bands.
+A Rochester, N.Y., native, Shareen cut her musical teeth with her church’s worship team.
+Her professional music career began singing radio-commercial jingles and recording songwriter demos that writers use to market their work to recording artists and bands.

-Originally a country artist, King moved to Nashville in 2000 for more opportunities and continued recording song-writer demos, playing in several bands before starting Barracuda.
+Originally a country artist, Shareen moved to Nashville in 2000 for more opportunities and continued recording songwriter demos, performing in several bands before starting "Barracuda-America's Heart Tribute."

-Powerful lead vocalists like Shareen King often succeed backed by an average to good band.
-That’s not the case with Barracuda.
+Powerful lead vocalists like Shareen Ann often succeed backed by an average to good band.
+That’s not the case with "Barracuda."
 The musicians - all of them - were amazing.

 Open Chord’s packed house included local radio personality J.J.
 Jeffries from Knoxville’s 104.9 Lake FM.
 With 40-plus in the radio and live music industries, he said he’s very critical of bands.